 Choose any two period courses from the Children and Culture concentration (see the list below).

-Choose any six elective courses; at least four of them should come from the Children and Culture concentration.
+Choose any seven elective courses; at least four of them should come from the Children and Culture concentration.
 Students can apply for approval from the Literature Director to count an elective not previously listed in a given area of concentration.